richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-tech-challenges.markdown

 ## Workplace Vignettes: Living Neurodivergence in Tech

 Stories help us imagine realities we might otherwise overlook.
-These short portraits are not diagnoses but metaphors of how cognitive diversity can manifest in real workplaces Apple, Microsoft, AWS, global banks, or data-driven startups.
+These short portraits are not diagnoses but metaphors of how cognitive diversity can manifest in real workplaces Apple, Microsoft, AWS, global banks, or data driven startups.
 They are reminders: your colleague’s brilliance and struggles may both be true at once.

 ### Autism Spectrum (ASC/Level 1)
 **Ana, Software Engineer at Microsoft**